sstangl/openpowerlifting/docs/data-readme.md

 Wilks is the most common formula used for determining Best Lifter in a powerlifting meet.

 The calculation of Wilks points is defined by [modules/coefficients/src/wilks.rs](https://gitlab.com/openpowerlifting/opl-data/blob/main/modules/coefficients/src/wilks.rs).

-### McCulloch

-Optional.
-A positive number if McCulloch points could be calculated, empty if the lifter was disqualified.

-McCulloch is the name used for Dots points multiplied by an age-adjustment factor.

-McCulloch is technically just the coefficients for Masters lifters -- coefficients for Junior and Sub-Junior lifters are called "Foster Coefficients."
-Our implementation of McCulloch contains both.

-The calculation of McCulloch points is defined by [modules/coefficients/src/mcculloch.rs](https://gitlab.com/openpowerlifting/opl-data/blob/main/modules/coefficients/src/mcculloch.rs).

 ### Glossbrenner